-If you would like to tip the crew with something special or more of something which can be useful for them, you are always thankful to do do.
-The mountain crew will really appreciate it.
+If you would like to tip the crew with something special or more of something which can be useful for them, you are always thankful to do.
+Then, the mountain crew will really appreciate it.

-There are few climbers who donate them with mountain gears, layered clothing, shoes, caps, and anything which will be useful for Kilimanjaro Crew.
+There are few climbers who donate them with mountain gears, layered clothing, shoes, caps, and in contrast, it will be useful for Kilimanjaro Crew.

 When Should I Tip?

-You should always tip at the Kilimanjaro Tipping Ceremony or at the time of departure you can tip or gift them personally.
+You should always tip at the Kilimanjaro Tipping Ceremony or at the time of departure you can tip even so gift them personally.
 It is always recommended that you will give the tips directly to the individual rather than depending on someone else to do it for you.

 The Kilimanjaro Porters, guide, and other crew are the only mountain people who strive to make your climb successful.
 Hence, it becomes your responsibility to give them back for your success because of their hard work.

-Join Kilimanjaro Tipping Ceremony to appreciate Kilimanjaro Porters, Guides and make sure you tip them well.
+Join Kilimanjaro Tipping Ceremony to appreciate Kilimanjaro Porters and Guides after all make sure you tip them well.

-We at Jerry Tanzania Tours follow the rule & regulations of KPAP and make sure everyone is treated equally.
+We at Jerry Tanzania Tours is following the rule & regulations of KPAP and make sure everyone is treated equally.
 Our climbers and mountain crews’ safety is our first priority.
 Plan your next trip with us!